SaschaZeGerman/loginbuddy/apitest/README.md

 ### Docker

+**Directory: ./docker**

+This directory contains the 'default' test setup and tests most bits and pieces.
+The test scenario consists of these components:
+- `loginbuddy-oidcdr`: testing dynamic registration
+- `loginbuddy-demo`: simulating the backend
+- `loginbuddy-sidecar`: testing the sidecar setup
+- `loginbuddy-test`: provides helper services

+In addition, this test setup uses a custom Loginbuddy config loader.

+To run the first set of tests do the following (assuming the pre-requisites are satisfied):
+- `cd ./docker`
+- `make run-test`  // it copies test files and lauches the docker containers
+- Launch SOAPUI and import the projects `./soapui/project/loginbuddy-basic.xml`, `.../loginbuddy-configManagement.xml`
+- run the test by double-clicking the imported project, select 'TestSuites' and click the green 'run button'

+You should only see green diagrams!

+When this is done, run `make stop-test` to stop the test environment!

+**TIP**: Run `make run-test-hazelcast`/ `make stop-test-hazelcast` to use a setup that leverages Hazelcast!

+To run the second set of tests do the following (assuming the pre-requisites are satisfied):
+- `cd ./docker`
+- `make run-test-flows`  // it copies test files and lauches the docker containers
+- Launch SOAPUI and import the projects `.../loginbuddy-flows.xml`
+- run the test by double-clicking the imported project, select 'TestSuites' and click the green 'run button'

+You should only see green diagrams!

+When this is done, run `make stop-test-flows` to stop the test environment!

 **Directory: ./docker/sidecar**

 This directory stands-up a test environment specifically for the sidecar deployment of Loginbuddy.
 It is used slightly different than how it would be used in a